NiYuan224/draft-ni-agent-entity-discovery/draft-ni-agent-entity-discovery.md

 2 -- Certificate Constraint: Usage 2 is used to specify a certificate or the public key that MUST directly match the certificate presented by the agent during the TLS handshake.

-3-- JWT Constraint:  Usage 3 is used to specify a JWT that MUST directly match the JWT presented by the agent inside the tunnal.
+3 -- JWT Constraint:  Usage 3 is used to specify a JWT that MUST directly match the JWT presented by the agent inside the tunnel.

-4 -- RPK Constraint: Usage 4 is used to specify a raw public key (RPK) that MUST directly match the RPK presented by the agent during a TLS handshake{{RFC7250}} and be used to verify the agent's possession of the private key via the CertificateVerify signature.
+4 -- RPK Constraint: Usage 4 is used to specify a raw public key (RPK) that MUST directly match the RPK presented by the agent during a TLS handshake {{RFC7250}} and be used to verify the agent's possession of the private key via the CertificateVerify signature.

-5-- PSK Constraint: Usage 5 is used to specify a pre-shared key (PSK) identity string.
+5-- PSK Constraint: Usage 5 is used to specify a pre-shared key (PSK) identity.
 The PSK MUST be pre-established out-of-band and stored securely by both the client and the agent so that the client can use the PSK identity to select the correct key during a TLS-PSK handshake {{RFC8446}}.
 The record MUST contain only the identity string, never the secret key material.